alexwoo1900/curaengine4android/README.md

 If you just use the engine as its, you don't have to modify any files.
 I have removed all unnecessary dependency libraries to allow developers to run the demo as soon as possible.
-If you need Arcus or Open MPI, just download the code, put them into your project and add some configurations to your CmakeLists.txt
+If you need Arcus or OpenMP, just download the code, put them into your project and add some configurations to your CmakeLists.txt

 ### Kotlin Demo